 If you have pain in your sinuses or a toothache, the worst thing to do is ignore it.
 Even though it’s just allergies, these problems can seriously impact your quality of life!
 Lean forward and press your fingers against your cheekbones.
 If your pain or toothache increases, it’s probably sinus related.

 If you struggle with allergies every year (or all year), create a seasonal game plan with your doctor.
 This may include antihistamines or nasal rinsing.
 To see what’s best for your allergy-inspired toothache, talk with your dentist and your doctor.

 Clues your tooth pain is not from allergies and requires a dental visit:

-- Tooth pain persists, even after allergy symptom and pressure has subsided.
+- Tooth pain persists, even after allergy symptoms and pressure has subsided

-To see the pollen count and weather in your area, visit weather.com.
+To see the pollen count in your area, visit weather.com.

 *Updated April 2022